arterys/inference-sdk/README.md

 * `--host` and `--port`: host and port of inference server
 * `-i`: Input files
 * `-a`: Add attachments to the request.
 Arguments should be paths to files.
+* `-S`: If the study size should be send in the request JSON
+* `-c`: If set, overrides the 'inference_command' send in the request

 > PNG images will be generated and saved in the `inference-test-tool/output` directory as output of the test tool.
 You can check if the model's output will be correctly displayed on the Arterys web app.